By Stephanie Parker | 01 December, 2021 | 5 min read

 DID YOU KNOW?

 The word diaper initially referred to a type of cloth rather than its use; it was a term for repetitive, rhombic shapes that later became a term for white cotton or linen fabric of this pattern.
-Nikki’s Diapers takes a deeper dive into the history, use cases, and best cloth diaper brands in their Ultimate Guide to Cloth Diapers
+Nikki’s Diapers takes a deeper dive into the history, use cases, and best cloth diaper brands in their cloth diapers for beginners guide.

 Nelson Antonie // Shutterstock